-- A public meeting was held December 6, 2017. - The PM10 modeling assumptions provided in prior tables for MOVES, CAL3QCHR and AP-42 have not changed, however it was requested that the traffic data used (as highlighted below) for this project be updated to reflect the October 2017 Conformity model for the FY2018-2022 MAG Transportation Improvement Program and 2040 MAG Regional Transportation Plan.
+• The PM10 modeling assumptions provided in prior tables for MOVES, CAL3QCHR and AP-42 have not changed, however it was requested that the traffic data used (as highlighted below) for this project be updated to reflect the October 2017 Conformity model for the FY2018-2022 MAG Transportation Improvement Program and 2040 MAG Regional Transportation Plan.
 The updated traffic still demonstrated that Alt 5 represents the worst case scenario all the other assumptions will remain the same for the analysis.
-An unsealed version of the January 2018 traffic report addendum is attached, this updated data will replace the September 22nd traffic data included in prior consultation.
+An unsealed version of the January 2018 traffic report addendum is attached, this updated data will replace the September 22nd traffic data included in prior consultation

-Catalog. a set of a set of the company of the set of the Speeds For mixed urban areas mean AMpeak speed on arterials 32mph, for freeway 59mph, Midday 34/66, PM Peak 31/57, and overnight 34/67mph these are values used in the travel demand model.
-See Table 2b EPA Hot Spot Guidance Section 4.2.1 Project specific model runs were completed and of July 2017 This data was used to imput into the traffic analysis completed in August 2017 as noted in September 22, 2017 Traffic Report Project Data Manager Database will be created and MOVE52014a templates will be created to include local project data and information provided by MAG, e.g., I/M programs, Fuel, Age Distribution, Meteorology Data, to be consistent with the regional model.
+Manager.
+Speeds For mixed urban areas mean AMpeak speed on arterials 32mph, for freeway 59mph, Midday 34/66, PM Peak 31/57, and overnight 34/67mph these are values used in the travel demand model.
+See Table 2b EPA Hot Spot Guidance Section 4.2.1 Project specific model runs were completed and of July 2017.
+This data was used to input into the traffic analysis completed in August 2017 as noted in September 22, 2017.
+Traffic Report.
+Project Data Manager Database will be created and MOVES2014a templates will be created to include local project data and information provided by MAG, e.g., I/M programs, Fuel, Age Distribution, Meteorology Data, to be consistent with the regional model.
 Links and Link Source Type will be specific to project as provided by the traffic study, any missing information will use default MOVES2014a data.
-EPA Hot Spot Guidance Sections 4.5, 7.5; Marcl 2016 SR303L, SR30 to I-10 Traffic Report Project specific model runs were completed and of July 2017.
-This data was used to input into the traffic analysis completed in August 2017 we noted in September 22, 2017 Traffic Report
+EPA Hot Spot Guidance Sections 4.5, 7.5; March 2016 SR303L, SR30 to I-10 Traffic Report Project specific model from were completed and of July 2017.
+This data was need to imput into the naffic analysis completed in August 2017 as gooted in September 22, 2017 Traffic Report